Laf111/CEMU-Batch-Framework/README.md

 V13-6 : https://1drv.ms/v/s!Apr2zdKB1g7fgi17uiFUY7iteHet?e=qEa2ko

+# Recommendations :

-WARNING : If you edit source code, use a text editor that doesn't change ANSI files format to UTF8!
+If you edit source code, use a text editor that doesn't change ANSI files format to UTF8!

 I recommend to not clone the repository : use the last released version